run-ai/genv/README.md

 [<img src="https://img.shields.io/badge/Discord-Join%20the%20community!-7289da?style=for-the-badge&logo=discord&logoColor=7289da" height="30" />](https://discord.gg/zN3Q9pQAuT)

 Looking for a place to discuss best practices, discover new tools, and exchange ideas about how to make the most out of our GPUs without losing time?
-Join our Discord server with the creators of *genv* and [*rntop*](https://github.com/runai/rntop) - start building your models faster!
+Join the Discord server with the creators of *genv* and [*rntop*](https://github.com/run-ai/rntop) - start building your models faster!

 - Installation and setup support as well as best practice tips and tricks directly for your use-case
 - Discuss possible features